graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 ```

 to get a sense of what spots were found.
 You will see that the spots
-are surrounded by little blue boxes - these are the _bounding boxes_ of
+are surrounded by little boxes - these are the _bounding boxes_ of
-the reflections i.e. the outer extent of the connected regions of the
+the reflections i.e. the outer extent of the pixels that belong to
-signal pixels.
-The signal pixels are highlighted with green blobs
+that spot.
+The "signal" pixels are highlighted with green blobs
 giving a sense of what is and is not "strong."

 ![Image viewer](./images/image-view-spots.png)